kvalge/order-management-spark/README.md

 Used IDE: IntelliJ IDEA 2023.2 EAP.

+## Business logic
+Inserting the new customer also creates the new order where is displayed products to order.

 ## Completed functionalities
-Insert customer data to the database.
+Insert customer data to the database with a simultaneous creation of the new order.
-Insert, display, update and delete products.
+Insert, display, update and delete products on products page.